-• Lock Operator

-The lock operator is at the entry point of the power roll table on both sides.
-When the skid with body enters, the pins on the operator contact the skid lock pin cloverleaf-shaped actuator to rotate the lock pin 180°.
-Depending on the station function, this will either lock the body to the skid or unlock it from the skid.
+• Lock Operator The lock operator is at the entry point of the Power Roll Bed on both sides.
+When the skid with body enters, the pins on the operator contact the skid lock pin cloverleaf- shaped actuator to rotate the lock pin 180°.
+Depending on the station function, this will either lock the body to the skid or unlock it from the skid. • Skid Clamp Once the skid is positioned on the Power Roll Bed, the pneumatic skid clamps on both sides of the table engage to hold the skid onto the Power Roll Bed.
+A pair of proximity sensors at each skid clamp tell the system if the clamp is engaged or not. • Thumper After the skid clamps are in place, a pneumatic-powered Thumper assembly extends to make contact with the underside of the body that is on skid in an attempt to raise the body.
+Depending on the station function, the body will either raise (unlock) or stay in place (lock).

-Skid Clamp

-Once the skid is positioned on the power roll table, the pneumatic skid clamps on both sides of the table engage to hold the skid onto the power roll table.
-A pair of proximity sensors at each skid clamp tell the system if the clamp is engaged or not.